square/square-ruby-sdk/doc/client.md

 ## SquareClient

-Gateway for the SDK.
-This class acts as a factory for api and also holds the configuration of the SDK.
+The gateway for the SDK.
+This class acts as a factory for the Apis and also holds the configuration of the SDK.

-## Api
+## API

 | Name | Description |
 |  --- | --- |